DebitLlama/debitllama-smartcontracts/README.md

 `updateFee` The owner of the contract can update how the fee is calculated

+`getAccount` A virtual view function to get the account.
+This is used instead of directly accessing the mapping.
+The child contracts override it use it to get account balance.
+When using connectedWallets the balance is calculated using the erc20 allowance and balance and not the stored value.

 **Virtual Accounts**

 `depositEth` is used to create an account.
 The user computed the commitment off-chain and deposits value.
 The secret and the nullifier must be encrypted first.